MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineEnhancedEmergencyServiceDisclaimer.md

 ## PARAMETERS

 ### -CountryOrRegion
 Specifies the region or country whose terms and conditions you wish to accept.
-You need to use the ISO 31661-1 alpha-2 2 letter code for the Microsoft Calling Plan country.
+You need to use the ISO 31661-1 alpha-2 2 letter code for the country.
 For example for the United States it must be specified as "US" and for Denmark it must be specified as "DK".

 ```yaml
 Type: String